kavan4/ML/README.md

 # ML
-Andrew Ng's Machine Learning course
+Andrew Ng's Machine Learning course from Stanford on Coursera